Muhammad bin Yahya al-Ninowy: Career

-Al-Ninowy is the Founding Director of Madina Institute, Madina Seminary, and Planet Mercy, with campuses in the United States, the United Kingdom, Canada, South Africa, Norway, Sudan, and Malaysia.
+Al-Ninowy is the Founding Director of Madina Institute, Madina Seminary, and Planet Mercy, with campuses in the United States, the United Kingdom, Canada, South Africa, Norway, Sudan, Turkey, Indonesia and Malaysia.

 Through the Madina Institutes and Seminaries, Al-Ninowy is offering Islamic Studies Degree programs geared toward educating Imams and Theological Scholars.
 Al-Ninowy is considered to be a Muhaddith – a scholar of Hadith sciences.

+He is the Founding President of Madina Institute in South Africa, a fully accredited university from the Ministry of Higher Education, offering BA, Honors, and Masters's degrees.

+He is serving his second appointment by HRH the Sultan of Malaysia as a member of the directors of the International Islamic University Malaysia.

 He has authored books in theology, hadith, usul, and Sufi sciences.
-He has been a pioneer working at grass-root levels, to centralize "unconditional compassion and love" as the main themes of religion, and has been the forerunner in promoting non-violence among all people and religions, worldwide.
+He has been a pioneer working at grass-root levels, to centralize "unconditional compassion and love" as the main themes of religion, and has been the forerunner in promoting non-violence among all people and faith systems worldwide.
 He is the author of Non-violence: a Fundamental Islamic Principle, and established a school for Non-violence and Peace Studies based on Islamic Principles.

-Al-Ninowy is also a spiritual guide and heads a worldwide Shadhili Sufi order under the Alawi-Husayni-Ninowi Zawiyah.
+Al-Ninowy is also a spiritual guide and heads a worldwide Shadhili Sufi order under the Alawi-Husayni-Ninowi Zawiyah, that seeks to revive the Tasawwuf of Ahl Al-Hadith www.zawiya.org.
 In addition to a PhD in Islamic Studies, Al-Ninowy also holds a bachelor's degree in Microbiology from the University of Illinois, and a Doctor of Medicine degree.

 Since 2001, al-Ninowy was the Imam and Khateeb of Al-Madina Institute and Masjid located in Norcross, Atlanta, Georgia, United States, where he delivered the weekly khutbah (Friday sermon) and gave a weekly majlis (religious gathering) in Hadith and Tawheed.
 He moved to establish Madina Institute in Duluth in Atlanta, Georgia where he has been since 2011.
 He participates in conferences on Islam, world peace, and welfare of humanity.

 Al-Ninowy is a professor of theology and was a professor of Physiology and Anatomy at the University system of Georgia.

 He has also written on many topics, albeit most of his writing is in Arabic and not yet in print.
-He has written the forward to a number of books as well as producing his own works in English, including Expressing Delight in the Birth of the Light and The Book of Love.
+He has written the forward to a number of books as well as producing his own works in English, including Expressing Delight in the Birth of the Light and The Book of Love, The Forty Hadith on Mercy and Those Who Show Mercy, 40 Hadith on the Virtues of Al-Madina Al-Munawwara, Deterring the Ignorant Aggressor from Transgressing Against Our Lady Fatima.